nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

       max_nodes: 4
 ```

 #### Google Cloud Provider (GCP)

-Google Cloud has the best support for QHub.
-It allows auto-scaling to
+Google Cloud has the best support for QHub and is a great default
+choice for a production deployment.
+It allows auto-scaling to zero
-zero within the node group.
+within the node group.
 There are no major restrictions.

 To see available instance types refer to
 [GCP docs](https://cloud.google.com/compute/docs/machine-types).